biocore/biom-format/_sources/documentation/format_versions/biom-2.0.txt

 Example biom files
 ==================

-Below are examples of minimal and rich biom files.
+Below is an example of a rich biom file before binary compression into HDF5.
+Example binary files are located in the `github repository <https://github.com/biocore/biom-format/tree/master/examples>`_.

 BIOM 2.0 OTU table in the HDF5 data description langauge (DDL)
 --------------------------------------------------------------